0bob0/TAFE-C-/README.md

 Write pseudo code to design these programs.
 <br>1-A junior magician has picked a secret number.
 He has hidden it in a variable named secret_number.
 He wants everyone who run his program to play the Guess the secret number game, and guess what number he has picked for them.
-Those who don't guess the number will be stuck in an endless loop forever!
+Those who dont guess the number will be stuck in an endless loop forever!
 Unfortunately, he does not know how to complete the code.

 Your task is to help the magician complete the code in the editor in such a way so that the code:
 <ul>
   <li>will ask the user to enter an integer number;</li>
   <li>will use a while loop;</li>
   <li>will check whether the number entered by the user is the same as the number picked by the magician.
-If the number chosen by the user is different than the magician's secret number, the user should see the message "Ha ha!
+If the number chosen by the user is different than the magicians secret number, the user should see the message "Ha ha!
 You're stuck in my loop!" and be prompted to enter a number again.
 If the number entered by the user matches the number picked by the magician, the number should be printed to the screen, and the magician should say the following words: "Well done, You are free now."</li>
 </ul>

 The magician is counting on you!
-Don't disappoint him.
+Dont disappoint him.

 <br>2- Develop a program using the for function that prints the word "Mississipi" each second for 10 seconds.
 you will need to investigate C# functions to find something that delays the output. expected output - 10 x Mississipi words printed on a new line, program takes 10 seconds to complete.

-Compare your solutions with other students' answers to see if there are better ways to produce your program
+Compare your solutions with other students answers to see if there are better ways to produce your program

 <hr> <br>